oplS17projects/DHill-and-JGoguen/README.md

 ### Statement

   The project we are doing involves an arduino, sensors, plants, plots, and databases.
-Our program will control an arduino microcontroller with a few sensors for temperature, light, soil moisture, and humidity.
-These sensors will keep track of not only if you need to water the plant, but also provide an in depth analysis on trends in water consumption of a particular plant type and age.
-Relation between the consumption of water and environmental variables will provide a better determination for how much water you can expect your plant to consume.
-Database entries can be made, containing information on the watering needs for certain types of plants in certain conditions.
+Our program controls an arduino microcontroller with a few sensors for temperature, light, soil moisture, and humidity.
+These sensors keep track of not only if you need to water the plant, but also provide an in depth analysis on trends in water consumption of a particular plant type and age.
+Relation between the consumption of water and environmental variables provides a better determination for how much water you can expect your plant to consume.
+Database entries are made, containing information on the watering needs for certain types of plants in certain conditions.
+And a user controlled GUI is used to interface with the data, and view plots and analysis of the sensor readings.

 ### Analysis